 Common Names: bitter orange, Seville orange, sour orange, zhi shi

-The dried fruit and peel (and sometimes flowers and leaves) are taken by mouth in extracts, tablets, and capsules.
+- The fruit, peel, flower, and oil are used and can be taken by mouth in tablets and capsules.
 Bitter orange oil can be applied to the skin.

-- There is not enough scientific evidence to show whether bitter orange is helpful for other health purposes, such as weight loss.
+- There’s not enough scientific evidence to show whether bitter orange is helpful for other health purposes, such as weight loss.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.

 Toll-free in the U.S.: 1-888-644-6226

 Email: firstname.lastname@example.org (link sends e-mail)

 A service of the National Library of Medicine, PubMed® contains publication information and (in most cases) brief summaries of articles from scientific and medical journals.
 For guidance from NCCIH on using PubMed, see How To Find Information About Complementary Health Approaches on PubMed.

 Office of Dietary Supplements (ODS), National Institutes of Health (NIH)